Stephanie Howell

 Evidence of educational effectiveness

 For each criterion, craft a specific "litmus test" question, such as "Can teachers use this platform without extensive training?"
-Research shows that schools with formal policies see 26% larger time-saving benefits, so involve teachers, IT staff, and administrators in weighing the criteria so final choices reflect real classroom needs and institutional requirements.
+Involving teachers, IT staff, and administrators in weighing the criteria help the final choices to reflect real classroom needs and institutional requirements.

 Step 3: Compare short-listed tools with an educational impact matrix